Moses sees Rabbi Akiva (Menachot 29b): Context and summary

 In this Talmudic sugya, Rav Yehudah narrates the story, which can be summarized as follows: When Moses ascended into heaven (or Mount Sinai), he saw God preoccupied with making ornamental "crowns" (tagim) for the letters of the scriptural Torah.
 When Moses inquired what prevents (me'akev) God from giving the Torah and instead making these embellishments.
 God explained that a man named Akiva ben Yosef would be born, in a future generation, and that he would derive "heaps" of halakha (Jewish laws) from "each and every thorn" (kotz) on Torah letters.
 Moses requested that he be allowed to see this sage, and God assented: suddenly, Moses found himself sitting in Akiva's beit midrash or study hall.
 As Moses listened to Akiva's teachings about the Torah, he grew weary or dismayed, because (ironically) Moses could not understand it.
 However, when one of the students asked Akiva for the source of his teaching, Akiva replied that it was a "law given to Moses at Sinai", so Moses was put at ease.
 Upon returning to God, Moses asks why he was given the Torah and not the great Rabbi Akiva.
 God tells him to be silent, it arose in God's mind that way.
-Then Moses then asks to see Akiva's ultimate reward, so God shows Moses the grisly aftermath of Akiva's execution.
+Moses then asks to see Akiva's ultimate reward, so God shows Moses the grisly aftermath of Akiva's execution.
 Horrified, Moses demands God explain His actions, at which point God again tells Moses to be silent because that is how it came to mind for God.